-Karen Marrolli is a conductor, composer, and singer-songwriter based in Albuquerque, NM.
+In addition to being a classically-trained composer and conductor, Karen is a prolific singer-songwriter who can be seen performing her own songs at various events in and around Albuquerque.
 Called "provocative" and "powerful" by listeners, her songwriting is autobiographical and stems from influences that range from piano-driven singer-songwriters such as Tori Amos and Regina Spektor to the acoustic folk sounds of Americana and Irish Traditional Music.

 Karen's choral music is published independently as well as through the ECS Publishing Group.